joolstorrentecalo/gitlab-foss/doc/user/group/access_and_permissions.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - Support for specifying multiple email domains [added](https://gitlab.com/gitlab-org/gitlab/-/issues/33143) in GitLab 13.1.
+> - Support for restricting access to projects in the group [added](https://gitlab.com/gitlab-org/gitlab/-/issues/14004) in GitLab 14.1.2.
 > - Support for restricting group memberships to groups with a subset of the allowed email domains [added](https://gitlab.com/gitlab-org/gitlab/-/issues/354791) in GitLab 15.1.1

 To ensure only users with email addresses in specific domains are added to a group and its projects, define an email domain allowlist at the top-level namespace.
 Subgroups do not offer the ability to define an alternative allowlist.